Ali Fuat Cebesoy

-Ali Fuat Cebesoy (September 23, 1882 – January 10, 1968) was an Ottoman and later Turkish army officer and politician.
+Ali Fuat Cebesoy (23 September 1882 – 10 January 1968) was a Turkish military officer who served in the Ottoman Army and then in the Turkish army and politician.

 Early life

-Ali Fuat was born in September 1882 to father Ismail Fazil Pasha and mother Zekiye Hanım.
-He was of German-Circassian descent, and also his maternal grandfather Mehmet Ali Pasha was of Huguenot-French descent.
-Ali Fuat was the grandson (on his mother's side) of Mushir Mehmet Ali Pasha (Ludwig Karl Friedrich Detroit) who was the commander of the Danube Army (Tuna Şark Ordusu) during the Russo-Turkish war, participated in the Congress of Berlin as one of three representatives of the Ottoman Empire and was killed on September 7, 1878 in Gjakovë (Kosovo) by Albanian insurgents who were dissatisfied with the results of the Berlin Congress.
+Ali Fuat was born on 23 September 1882 to father Ismail Fazil Pasha and mother Zekiye Hanım.
+He was of German-Circassian descent, and also his maternal grandfather Mehmed Ali Pasha was of Huguenot-French descent.
+Ali Fuat was the grandson (on his mother's side) of Mushir Mehmet Ali Pasha (Ludwig Karl Friedrich Detroit) who was the commander of the Danube Army (Tuna Şark Ordusu) during the Russo-Turkish war, participated in the Congress of Berlin as one of three representatives of the Ottoman Empire and was killed on 7 September 1878 in Gjakovë (Kosovo) by Albanian insurgents who were dissatisfied with the results of the Berlin Congress.

 Military career

-Ali Fuat attended the Military academy together with Kemal Atatürk, Kazım Karabekir, and Fethi Okyar amongst other notables of the Turkish War of Independence.
+Ali Fuat attended the Ottoman Military College together with Kemal Atatürk, Kazım Karabekir, and Fethi Okyar amongst other notables of the Turkish War of Independence.
 Following he entered the War School in 1902, and graduated from the Ottoman War College in 1905 as a Staff Captain (Erkân-ı Harp Yüzbaşısı).
 Later he was assigned to the 3rd Rifle Battalion (Üçüncü Nişancı Taburu), the 28th Cavalry Regiment (Yirmi Sekizinci Süvari Alayı) based in Beirut under the command of Fifth Army based in Damascus, and later to 15th Artillery Regiment (On Beşinci Topçu Alayı) based in Thessalonica under the command of Third Army as an intern.
 He joined the Committee of Union and Progress (membership number was 191).
-On June 28, he was assigned to the staff officer of the Third Army.
+On 28 June he was assigned to the staff officer of the Third Army.
 And then he was promoted to the rank of Senior Captain and appointed to the area commander of Karaferye (present day: Veria).
-On January 9, 1909, he was appointed to the military attaché in Rome, Italy.
-On October 1, 1911, he was appointed to the chief of the 1st department (chief of operations) of the Western Army.
-On February 20, he was temporarily appointed to the chief of staff of the I Corps, VII Corps.
+On 9 January 1909 he was appointed to the military attaché in Rome, Italy.
+On 1 October 1911 he was appointed to the chief of the 1st department (chief of operations) of the Western Army.
+On 20 February he was temporarily appointed to the chief of staff of the I Corps, VII Corps.
 And then he was appointed to the commander of a detachment that was formed to liberate İpek (present day: Peć) and Yakova (present day: Đakovica) from Albanian insurgents.